AllStarLink/ASL3-Manual/docs/adv-topics/scheduler.md

 ```

 ## System Cron
 As an alternative, you can also use the built-in `cron` utility to execute any system command or script on a schedule.
-Typically, you would would put them in the `asterisk` cron schedule, which is commonly edited using `sudo crontab -u asterisk -e`.
+You can put them in the `asterisk` cron schedule, which can be edited using `sudo crontab -u asterisk -e`.
+However, it is recommended to put your cron entries in `/etc/cron.d`, so that you don't have to remember which `crontab` you put your events into.

 !!! warning "File Permissions"
     Be sure if you are using the system `cron`, that your scripts can be executed by the Asterisk user (and not only executable by `root`, or some other user).
 Quite often, failure to execute scripts is traced back to Asterisk not having the permission to execute.
 See the [Permissions](./permissions.md) page for more information.